NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 9. Los Angeles Lakers

-Get: 2017 first rounder, Corey Brewer, and Tyler Ennis
+Get: 2017 first rounder, Corey Brewer and Tyler Ennis

 Give Up: Lou Williams

 The 2017 first rounder is key especially if the Lakers lose their own draft pick (top-three protected) to the 76ers.
-Also, it was good that the Lakers didn’t make any drastic moves –thus keeping their youngsters (D’Angelo Russell, Brandon Ingram, and Julius Randle).
+Also, it was good that the Lakers didn’t make any drastic moves –thus keeping their youngsters (D’Angelo Russell, Brandon Ingram and Julius Randle).

 10. Philadelphia 76ers